Art and Design Overview

 Art can be a very personal experience, and our art curriculum is designed to embody our school values and the drivers that underpin our learning throughout the school.
 We use our school drivers to ensure our children, and their community, are represented in our art curriculum by;

-know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+The creative arts are an integral part of our society and our countries economy.
+Children understand that the knowledge and skills they acquire through our art curriculum can lead to job opportunities and successful careers in the industry.
+Children know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.

 National Curriculum Aims